Updated August 12, 2020.

 The Beach Chair Reprimand

 Just to add insult to injury on an already frustrating trip, I decided to relax by the ocean for a while to regroup before setting out for the day.
 All the chairs looked the same, all the walls of the resorts are painted the same yellow color.
 But apparently I picked a beach chair that belonged to a different resort.
 I’m still not sure what I did wrong since all the chairs were the exact same and there was literally no one else out there, but a security guard came over and started reprimanding me in Spanish.
 So I picked up my stuff and settled in the sand just a few feet away.
 Whatever.
 I closed my eyes and imagined I was on the beach on Kauai instead of Cancún.

 Lesson Learned: Make sure you know where you’re allowed to relax.

 - Stay elsewhere.
 I’d much prefer to stay closer to the Chichen Itza Ruins (2.5 hours from Cancún), or check out Cozumel, Playa del Carmen, Isla Mujeres, or Tulum for other beach options.

 - Go ahead with an excursion.
-I have never understood why people would stay somewhere the only thing to do is to leave, but that’s what a lot of people do apparently.
-I read all about excursions from Cancún to ruins, reefs, other islands, other towns, etc. If I was to stay in Cancún again (which I don’t plan to do), I would do an organized excursion or two.
+I have never understood why people would stay somewhere that the only thing to do is to leave, but apparently that’s what a lot of people do.
+I read all about excursions from Cancún to ruins, reefs, other islands, other towns, etc., all of which were hours away.
+If I was to stay in Cancún again (which I don’t plan to do), I would join an organized excursion or two.

 - Not ask the hotel staff for help.
-The random people I met in Cancú were actually very helpful, friendly, and informative.
-They drew maps for me, gave me legitimate suggestions on things to see, and were just generally happy.
+The random people I met in Cancún were actually very helpful, friendly, and informative.
+They drew maps for me, gave me legitimate suggestions on things to see, and were just generally happy people.
 I got a negative vibe from the hotel staff the whole time.